KassandraW/WeGo_Mandatory_Assignment3/README.md

 ### send messages
  pic 1 or more clients and simply write your message and hit enter this sends the message to the client that then broadcast it.
 ### "leave chat"
-Simply type exit and this bodcast your exit. alternetivly hit "control + c" to terminate terminal
+hit "control + c" to log off

 ## Terminate Server
 Simply type exit and this stops the server then hit "control + c" to kill terminal